FREQUENTLY ASKED QUESTIONS

-COPD is a chronic, progressive lung condition that makes it harder to breathe.
-It includes two components.
-One is chronic bronchitis, which is inflammation of the airways.
-The other is emphysema, which is damage to your air sacs (alveoli).
-You may have one or the other or both.
-These make it difficult to get air out of your lungs and new air back in.
+Chronic obstructive pulmonary disease (COPD) is a common, preventable, and treatable disease that is characterized by persistent respiratory symptoms and airflow limitation.
+It can make it difficult to get air out of your lungs and new air back in.
 While there is no cure for COPD, with lifestyle changes and medication, you may be able to breathe better and manage your symptoms.

 Learn more about COPD

 Some symptoms of COPD include:

 Quitting smoking is one of the most important things you can do to slow the progression of COPD.
 STIOLTO RESPIMAT can help you breathe easier, even if you have smoked.
 Once-daily STIOLTO is proven to help people who smoked a pack a day for 10 years breathe better.

 Many things can cause COPD symptoms to suddenly worsen.
 Triggers include:

 - Air pollution

 COPD is a disease that can get worse over time, which means that symptoms can turn into something called a flare-up or exacerbation.
 It’s important to know what can cause a flare-up and what you can do to help guard against them.
 STIOLTO RESPIMAT contains tiotropium, which has been shown to help significantly reduce the risk of flare-ups.